Kilimanjaro "Spring Break" Trek

 When you climb Kilimanjaro and stand on the roof of Africa, you see the world in a different way.
 What seemed impossible in your life, might just be doable.
 The mountaintop is a place for celebration, but the climb is a place for vision, reflection, grit, inspiration, and a new beginning.
 Climbing this once-in-a-lifetime mountain for an amazing cause can be a transformational step in your life.
 Whether it's deepening your walk with the Lord, contemplating a change in direction for your life or career, looking to overcome a fear, or simply wanting to dig deep inside and see what you're made of ...
 Kilimanjaro delivers.

 So, give your sweat this summer for a different kind reward!
-All (ages 16+) are welcome for this trip ... individuals, students, groups, friends, and parents, too!
+All (ages 16-24) are welcome for this trip ... individuals, students, groups, and friends!

 Kilimanjaro is a non-technical climb.
 If you are in good shape, just do some basic training; if you have a positive mental outlook to conquer Kilimanjaro, then you will!

-August 12 Day five on Kilimanjaro * Finish trek and depart for Arusha.
-Dinner and overnight in Arusha
+March 12 Day five on Kilimanjaro * Finish trek and depart for Arusha.
+Maasai Market, Dinner/Overnight

 Reach life-changing elevations ... this incredible trip will have you climbing the highest peak in Africa!
 (19,341 ft.) and hiking a total of 41.5 miles from gate to gate.